dappnode/lido-events/README.md

     - `GET /api/v0/event_indexer/operator_performance`: Retrieves the operator performance.
       - query params:
         - `operatorId`: Operator ID to get performance data.
-  - **Node Operator events**: Retrieves the node operator events.
+  - **Node Operator events**: Retrieves the events associated to a node operator.
-    - `GET /api/v0/event_indexer/node_operator_events`: Retrieves the node operator events.
+    - `GET /api/v0/event_indexer/address_events`: Retrieves the eventes associated to an EA
       - query params:
-        - `operatorId`: Operator ID to get node operator events.
+        - `address`: Address to get events.
 - Proxy API: a proxy API that redirect requests to the [Lico API keys](https://github.com/lidofinance/lido-keys-api).
 Its main functionality is to avoid the cors issues when the Lido CSM UI tries to fetch the API.

 ## Environment Variables